 Students who receive information from their school through an online student account platform should send their program coordinator screenshots of the information appearing on the account.

 If schools do not use an online student account service, students should request the information from their school contact.
 Then, students should forward the information to their program coordinator.
-Paper copies can submitted in person, by email with a clear photo of the information, or by fax.
+Paper copies can submitted by mail, email with a clear photo of the information, or by fax.